Leproide/Remove-Nahimic/README.md

 ## If it comes back

-The Hardware ID blacklist (step 9) is the primary permanent block, it prevents Windows PnP and Windows Update from ever reinstalling the driver, including after feature updates.
+The Hardware ID blacklist (step 9) is the primary permanent block.
+It prevents Windows PnP and Windows Update from ever reinstalling the driver, including after feature updates.

 If the software somehow returns, check:
 - Whether MSI Dragon Center / ASUS Armoury Crate / GeForce Experience was reinstalled (they are known reinstallers)
 - Whether the WU entries were successfully hidden (verify in Windows Update MiniTool under the "Hidden" tab)
 - Whether the `DenyDeviceIDs` registry key survived a Windows feature update

-Running the script again is safe, it skips anything already absent and will not add duplicate blacklist entries.
+Running the removal script again is safe — it skips anything already absent and will not add duplicate blacklist entries.

 ---